-Students have several options for earning a computer science degree in Delaware.
-Public institutions, such as the University of Delaware and Delaware State, offer respected on-campus and online computer science programs.
+Students enjoy several options for earning a computer science degree in Delaware.
+Public institutions, like the University of Delaware and Delaware State, offer respected on-campus and online computer science programs.
 Located in Newark, the University of Delaware is a major research institution that offers cutting-edge academic programs.
-Delaware’s private institutions also offer undergraduate and graduate degrees in the field.
+Delaware's private institutions also offer undergraduate and graduate degrees in the field.

 The Delaware Higher Education Office ensures the affordability of higher education in the state.
 The office administers grants, scholarships, and professional incentive programs.
 It also maintains the Delaware Scholarship Compendium, an extensive guide to help students fund their education, and sponsors Delaware Goes To College, an information hub for college-bound individuals.

-Delaware is a member of the Southern Regional Education Board, which works with policymakers to improve accessibility of public higher education.
-For students pursuing a computer science degree, Delaware’s commitment to providing accessible, affordable education makes it an ideal location.
+Delaware is a member of the Southern Regional Education Board, which works with policymakers to improve access to public higher education.
+For students pursuing a computer science degree, Delaware's commitment to providing accessible, affordable education makes it an ideal location.

 Computer Science Careers in Delaware

-A degree in computer science leads to a variety of tech-related careers.
-Graduates of online computer science programs in Delaware pursue careers in areas such as hardware and software engineering, programming, cyber security, systems analysis, and software publishing.
+A degree in computer science leads to many tech-related careers.
+Graduates of online computer science programs in Delaware pursue careers in areas such as hardware and software engineering, programming, cybersecurity, systems analysis, and software publishing.